ds4dm/ecole/docs/using-environments.rst

 Furthermore a ``reward`` and ``info`` variables are given as additional information about the current transition.

-The exact documentation for the method is given below.

-.. automethod:: ecole.environment.EnvironmentComposer.step
+See the reference section for the exact documentation of :py:meth:`~ecole.environment.EnvironmentComposer.step`.

 Seeding environments